LalResearchGroup/CNV-clinviewer/README.md

 master_data.RDS: R object with all data.
 CNV-clinviewer_report.Rmd: Markdown file for generation of report in Shiny app
 ClassifyCNV-master: Folder with ClassifyCNV python tool integrated in Shiny app
-Dockerfile: Dockerfile used for deployment in GoogleCloud.
+Dockerfile: Dockerfile used for deployment in GoogleCloud
 ```

 ## Run app locally